-Build and Submit a Sitemap to Google
+Build and Submit a Sitemap to Google For Indexing

-In this article, I will teach you how to build a sitemap and make it available to google search engine using this simple method.
+In this post, I will teach you how to build a sitemap and make it available to google search engine using this simple method.

 Make sure your sitemap is available to google search engine by adding it to robots.txt file in blogger or directly submitting it to google search console.

 If you have a wordpress site then it is much easier to create your sitemap.